PowerSheetco/rss-reader-upwork/README.md

 #### [Demo](duck.com)

-The subscriptions costs 20 USD / 18 EUR / 16 GBP per month (depending on your location).
+The subscription costs 20 USD / 18 EUR / 16 GBP per month (depending on your location).

 We are based in Europe and can offer you the best price in EUR.
 If you don't have a EUR card, you can sign up to Payoneer via http://share.payoneer.com/nav/ueVhQZ-b1u4JO_irPw688pnWN9KTIjoSuElc1S24qNj358eN6B_uS3xQnKD2NchPsMlnPXgYtmrCBBjaV1yyZg2 and create a virtual EUR card.